Bikeman868/NPL/docs/SYNTAX.md

 ## Clear

 The reserved word `clear` can be used in the scope block of a `route` statement, and clears the routing table for the message.
+After clearing the routing table, the message will not be procesed any further by the application unless the `clear` statement is followed by a `append` or `prepend` to establish a new route

 ## Capture